 Follow these steps to properly execute the seated row exercise:

 1) Maintain the natural arch in your spine throughout the exercise.
-Sit up straight (with your chest and head up at all times), draw your navel in toward your spine and retract your shoulder blades pulling them back.
-Pull the weight back with your shoulders first in order to activate your back muscles.
-You don't want the seated row to turn into an arm exercise.
+Sit up straight (with your chest and head up at all times), draw your navel in toward your spine and retract your shoulder blades together pulling them back and down.

 2) Don't lock your knees when resting your feet on the platform.
 Keep your legs slightly bent.